What to wear on Safari in Uganda and Rwanda – Best Advice

 Keep it simple – Plain and Practical for your comfort while on Safari in Uganda and Rwanda

-Rwanda is located in what could call the Highlands of Africa and like Uganda is different in what is needed for Safari clothing since in Rwanda there is only one Savannah Park while all other parks are parts of montane forests, volcano foothills and rolling hills.
+Rwanda is located in what one could call the Highlands of Africa and like Uganda is different in what is needed for Safari clothing since in Rwanda there is only one Savannah Park while all other parks are parts of montane forests, volcano foothills, and rolling hills.

-Both in Uganda and Rwanda it is about Gorilla – chimpanzee and other primate Trekking
+In Uganda and Rwanda, it is about Gorilla – chimpanzee and other primate Trekking

-In both countries you can hike and climb, mountain bike and not your typical African Wildlife Game Park.
+In both countries, you can hike and climb mountain bike and not your typical African Wildlife Game Park kind of Safari.

-There are the savannas in Uganda and Rwanda as in other African Locations but there are more Rainforests, Jungle, Mountains, Lakes and Rivers.
+There are the savannas in Uganda and Rwanda as in other African Locations but there are more Rainforests, Jungles, Mountains, Lakes, and Rivers.

-The list of what to wear on Safari in Uganda and Rwanda should fit the activities that you take part in while Primate Trekking, Volcano Climbinh, Mountain Climbing, Hiking, Biking, Horseback Riding or Birding.
+The list of what to wear on Safari in Uganda and Rwanda should fit the activities that you take part in while here such as Primate Trekking, Volcano Climbing, Mountain Climbing, Hiking, Biking, Horseback Riding or Birding.

 The list of clothing below is for most Wildlife, Primate, and Birding Safaris in Uganda and Rwanda including things not to wear on an African Safari in Uganda and Rwanda.